KankakeeCommunityCollege/newsroom/_posts/2025-04-14-new-daily-soup-options-in-cafeteria.md

 ![Graphic showing a list of daily soup selections](/uploads/2023/soupsoftheday-750x400.jpg "Graphic showing a list of daily soup selections"){: width="750" height="450"}
 {: .center-this-text}

-KCC's cafeteria will now feature regularly-scheduled soups of the day:
+KCC’s cafeteria will now feature regularly-scheduled soups of the day:

 * **Monday:** Cream of Chicken and Rice
 * **Tuesday:** Cheesy Broccoli
 * **Wednesday:** Chicken Noodle
 * **Thursday:** Lasagna
-* **Friday:** Chef's Choice
+* **Friday:** Chef’s Choice

 The cafeteria is open 8 a.m. - 3 p.m.
 Monday - Thursday and 9 a.m. - 1 p.m.
 Friday (when campus is open).